 Here is a breakdown of the fees for all Venmo accounts:

 - $0 to sign up, $0 monthly fees, $0 fee when sending money with a linked bank account or debit card

 - There is no fee to transfer to your bank (this usually takes 1-3 business days)

 - There is only a 3% fee when sending money with a linked credit card

 - If you need money more quickly you can do an instant transfer for a 1% fee (minimum $0.25 and maximum $10)

 Compared to other mobile payment services, Venmo is at the top of the list in terms of saving your organization money.
 With very limited transfer fees and $0 fees when sending money, Venmo provides your nonprofit and your supporters with the perfect platform for donating.
-This ultimately means more of donors’ money is getting to you and, therefore, more of that money is going toward your mission.
+This ultimately means more of donors’ money is getting to you and, therefore, going toward your mission.

 While Venmo offers nonprofits several useful tools for fundraising, it does still lack some of the things your nonprofit would need, like invoices and tax receipts.
 Since Venmo is also part of the PayPal family, consider using both apps in conjunction to handle all of your nonprofit’s fundraising needs.
-If you haven’t already, create your nonprofit organization’s Venmo account today to reach the next level!
+If you haven’t already, create an account for your nonprofit organization today to reach the next level!